 Add Verb Productions is a nonprofit program at the University of New England that provides health and wellness education through provocative theatre performances with the goal of building stronger, healthier communities.

-Creative Portland Corporation is a nonprofit organization established by the City to support economic development efforts that capitalize on and grow Portland’s creative economy, create employment opportunities, and foster arts district development.
+Creative Portland is a nonprofit organization established by the City to support economic development efforts that capitalize on and grow Portland’s creative economy, create employment opportunities, and foster arts district development.

 CSArt Maine is a community-supported art share program that offers a subscription-based service for locally produced art.
 Similar to a CSA farm share, subscribers receive a seasonal portion of art produced by local artists.
 CSArt Maine's goal is to function as an alternative avenue for local artists to disseminate work outside of the traditional gallery model and break down the walls between artist and collector.